 “We received an update in the morning, you should have—”

 Out of the flow of the crowd, they were suddenly surrounded by a group of men, three in front and three behind them.
 In their hands, they held metal bars, wrenches, and other tools.
-One of them simply had a large rock.
-They looked at Adella and Celeste with a cold glare.
+One of them simply had a large rock in his hand.
+They looked at Adella and Céleste with a cold glare.

 “Go,” another man said behind the men in front.
 Adella leaned to see who it was, and recognised him instantly: Walter Hess.
 It was not the face of a tired man, but one of a man consumed by hatred.
 The men screamed and charged at them.
-Adella quickly turned and pushed away the man directly behind her, the man with the rock in his hands.
-She shoved him to the ground, and was surprised by her force as rolled several feet backwards.
+Adella quickly turned and shoved the man behind her, and was surprised by her force.
+He tumbled, hitting his head hard on the ground, and rolled backwards several more feet.
 The men near him were shocked for a moment.
-Adella ran, but as she began to, she heard a loud clank behind her, and turned her head.
-One of the men struck Celeste in the head with a metal bar, and two others grouped around her, hitting her with whatever they had on-hand.
+Adella ran through the opening she made, but as she did, she heard a loud clank behind her, and turned her head.
+One of the men struck Céleste with a metal bar, and two others grouped around her, hitting her with whatever they had on-hand.
 All Adella could do was run, and she ran as she never did before.
-Two of the men tried to run after her, but couldn’t keep up and turned back after a while.
+Two of the men tried to run after her, but couldn’t keep up.
+Soon, she couldn’t see them chasing behind her anymore.